Cognitive Psychology (PSYC 4325-301) SSI 2016

 Here is another explanation from the 2010, sixth edition of the Manual of The American Psychological Association (APA):

-claim the words and ideas of another as their own; they give credit
+Researchers do not claim the words and ideas of another as their own;

-where credit is due.
-Quotations marks should be used to indicate the
+they give credit where credit is due.
+Quotations marks should be used to

-exact words of another.
-Each time you paraphrase another author (i.e.,
+indicate the exact words of another.
+Each time you paraphrase another

-summarize a passage or rearrange the order of a sentence and change
+author (i.e., summarize a passage or rearrange the order of a sentence

-some of the words), you need to credit the source in the text.
+and change some of the words), you need to credit the source in the

 The key element of this principle is that authors do not present the work of another as if it were their own words.
 This can extend to ideas as well as written words.
 If authors model a study after one done by someone else, the originating author should be given credit.
 If the rationale for a study was suggested in the Discussion section of someone else's article, the person should be given credit.
 Given the free exchange of ideas, which is very important for the health of intellectual discourse, authors may not know where an idea for a study originated.
 If authors do know, however, they should acknowledge the source; this includes personal communications (pp. 15-16).